chengo011/temp_interpolation/README.md

 .\.venv\Scripts\python.exe -m pip install --cache-dir .cache\pip -r requirements.txt
 ```

-To repeat the experiment with the same library versions, use the dependency
+To repeat the experiment with the same library versions use the dependency
 file saved during the run instead:

 ```powershell
 .\.venv\Scripts\python.exe -m pip install --cache-dir .cache\pip -r results\full_experiment\requirements.lock.txt
 ```

-PyTorch uses an available CUDA GPU, or the CPU otherwise.
+PyTorch uses an available CUDA GPU or the CPU otherwise.
 Model selection,
-training settings, and the number of experiments do not depend on the device.
+training settings and the number of experiments do not depend on the device.
 Bit-for-bit identical results across different hardware and library versions
 are not guaranteed; random seeds are set and deterministic PyTorch operations are enabled.